fredrikv/alwork-bash/README.md

 * The following is repeated in a loop:
   * A popup is opened in which the user can specify the amount of time (hours in decimal format) to block the URLs.
   * A 'work' progress bar and a 'Cancel' button is shown.
-  * If cancelled before the time is up and the public humiliation has been configured, the user is asked for the reason to cancel the blocking before the specified amount of time.
+  * If cancelled before the time is up and if also the public humiliation has been configured, the user is asked for the reason to cancel the blocking before the specified amount of time.
+The reason is then sent to the specified email addresses.